A-Lohse/deeplearningproject/README.md

 ### Extra

 Several modules under `/src/prepare_data/` are used to prepare the data for our models.
 This includes data cleaning, finetuning both sentence-BERT and vanilla BERT and extracting document embeddings.
-Below follows an overview of what they do and how to run them.
+Below follows an overview of what they do.

+**1. Generating metadata**

 **Generate finetuning data for BERT**

 The data used to finetune BERT comes from the [BillSum](https://github.com/FiscalNote/BillSum) project.
-Specifically the two datafiles The module `g
+Specifically the two datafiles `data/raw/us_train_sent_scores.pkl` and `data/raw/us_train_sent_scores.pkl` are used.
+The module `generate_bert_finetuning_data.py` extracts the relevant text from BillSum data and matches it with bill with meta data, including if the Bill was enacted or not.

 **Finetuning sentence-BERT**

 **Extracting Bill Embeddings**

-**Generating metadata**

 ## References